kalliste/projectnotes/programmingenvironment/index.md

 Nicely terse but we can be less arcane by not having them.
 They are for mutation so not valid in a pure functional language anyway.

+### Regular expressions

+Here comes some theory!

+So.... it seems like we can
+- Convert a simple string equality comparison to a regex
+- Convert a string subset comparison to a regex
+- Take two regexes and easily produce a third which matches the set of things that match either
+- (and with a possibly heavy but known algorithm) compare two regular expressions for equality

+So seems like it would be possible to prove exhaustiveness in an automated way for pattern matching with regex comparisons.

+It's just crazy enough - maybe let's go for it.
+Then we can make a funny GAAS (Grep As A Service) API some day that does this wizardry.

+So go ahead and have regex literals, =~ string-regex comparison, regex-regex == operator, pattern matches on regex.

 ### Operator overloading

 Maybe.... maybe.